uptonking/note4yaoo/lib-db-pouchdb-docs.md

   - Writes to the second database, however, will not propagate back to the master database.

 - Live replication (or "continuous" replication) is a separate mode where changes are propagated between the two databases as the changes occur.
-  - In other words, normal replication happens once, whereas live replication happens in real time.
+  - 💡 In other words, normal replication happens once, whereas live replication happens in real time.
 - However, there is one gotcha with live replication: what if the user goes offline?
 In those cases, an error will be thrown and replication will stop.
-  - You can allow PouchDB to automatically handle this error, and retry until the connection is re-established, by using the retry option
+  - You can allow PouchDB to automatically handle this error, and retry until the connection is re-established, by using the `retry` option

 - The replicate API supports canceling